 The U.S. ECS Project signifies the largest and potentially most significant interagency marine mapping survey ever undertaken by the United States.

 The data collected by NOAA and University of New Hampshire scientists aboard R/V Atlantis during this exploration will improve our understanding of the unique geology of the Mendocino Ridge as well as contribute to national continental shelf mapping priorities.
-All collected data will be available in NOAA’s public data archives within 30 days of the conclusion of the cruise and will be accessible via the OER Digital Atlas and NOAA’s National Geophysical Data Center.
+All collected data will be available in NOAA’s public data archives within 30 days of the conclusion of the cruise and will be accessible via the NOAA Ocean Exploration Data Atlas and NOAA’s National Geophysical Data Center.

 In 2009, the NOAA Ship Okeanos Explorer collected high-quality multibeam bathymetry of the continental margin just north of Mendocino Ridge.
 While the ship was testing its sonar, it suddenly imaged a 1,400-meter-high plume that rose from the seafloor.
 The digital terrain model created from the multibeam bathymetry shows that the likely methane plume rises from the base of a large, previously unknown, amphitheater-like feature.